awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation bar, use the region selector on the top right to select your region\.
+1. In the navigation bar, use the Region selector on the top right to select your Region\.

 1. On the Amazon EC2 console dashboard, look for **Supported Platforms** under **Account Attributes**\.
 If there are two values, `EC2` and `VPC`, you can launch instances into either platform\.
 If there is one value, `VPC`, you can launch instances only into EC2\-VPC\.

    For example, the following indicates that the account supports the EC2\-VPC platform only, and has a default VPC with the identifier `vpc-1a2b3c4d`\.
 ![\[The Supported Platforms indicator.\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc_indicator.png)

    If you delete your default VPC, the **Default VPC** value displayed is `None`\.
-For more information, see [Deleting your default subnets and default VPC](#deleting-default-vpc)\.

 **To detect platform support using the command line**
 + [describe\-account\-attributes](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-account-attributes.html) \(AWS CLI\)